allegroai/clearml-docs/docs/getting_started/video_tutorials/hyperparameter_optimization.md

 The only thing we have to do to start optimizing this model is to write a small python file detailing what exactly we want our optimizer to do.

-When you’re a ClearML pro user, you can just start the optimizer straight from the UI, but more on that later.
+When you’re a ClearML Pro user, you can just start the optimizer straight from the UI, but more on that later.

 First of all, everything in ClearML is a task.
 The optimizer itself is one too, so we let the server know that, by using the `task_type` argument.